 Why do you wan to create a form?
 You can add macro buttons to any tab directly or to shortcut menu.

-You may also want to look the this tool created by Artem Taturevich : Enhancing SOLIDWORKS experience with custom macros library
+You may also want to look the this tool created by Artem Taturevich : MyToolbar - custom macro library manager

 Some of our templates that we use for our fixtures are similar.
 Some use certain steps and some do not. we would prefer that people aren’t out looking for and possibly select the wrong one.
 If we had a form with a button that ran a certain macro that takes alot of confusion out of things for everyone and then I could tie it to the standard work we have.